eProsima/Micro-XRCE-DDS-Client/QUALITY.md

-This document is a declaration of software quality for **eProsima Micro XRCE-DDS Client** based on the guidelines provided in the [ROS 2 REP-2004 document](https://www.ros.org/reps/rep-2004.html).
+This document is a declaration of software quality for the **eProsima Micro XRCE-DDS Client** based on the guidelines provided in the [ROS 2 REP-2004 document](https://www.ros.org/reps/rep-2004.html).

 # Quality Declaration

 **eProsima Micro XRCE-DDS Client** is a C99 library that provides a DDS-XRCE implementation for using DDS in eXtreme Resources Constrained Devices.
-It follows [standard DDS-XRCE](https://www.omg.org/spec/DDS-XRCE/About-DDS-XRCE/).
+It follows the [DDS-XRCE standard](https://www.omg.org/spec/DDS-XRCE/About-DDS-XRCE/).

 **eProsima Micro XRCE-DDS Client** claims to be in the **Quality Level 1** category.